shawnscoding/uia-sto-online-conference/README.md

 # Project Description

 This project was used for the Online Conference & Exhibition held by Seoul Tourism Organization(STO) and Union of International Associations(UIA).
-Due to the Pandemic, They couldn't host the annual event that they had been organised for decades.
+Due to the Pandemic, they couldn't host the annual event that they had been organised for decades.
 Therefore, they needed us to build a website, Virtual Seoul, as a substitute for their offline Conference and Exhibition.

-Our team consisted of
+### Our team consisted of

 - A Project Manager
 - A front-end developer